 Not so now.
 The schism is so wide that a marauding herd of wildebeests could rampage through it with no problems at all.
-It is going to take many years to bridge this gap -- if ever.
+It is going to take many years to bridge this gap—if ever.
 Then there is fake news that is the logical conclusion of fake booties, breasts, hair, and human remakes, tinkering and gender constructs by a generation of raving narcissists enough to make your head spin.
-Its this pervasive fakery that is enjoined with today's rabid narcissism that is shaping and re-shaping all parts of the American society.
+It's this pervasive fakery that is enjoined with today's rabid narcissism that is shaping and re-shaping all parts of American society.
 Indeed, old-time, traditional American moral values are now out the door, especially religious ones.

 Let's look at one of the most jaw-dropping developments of the 2016 United States presidential elections.
-A whopping eighty-one (81%) percent of white Southern evangelicals voted for Donald Trump .
-This religious base-vote literally rejected out of hand Democratic candidate Hillary Clinton, even though she was way and above more experienced, qualified, and eminently fit to be President of the United States.
+A whopping eighty-one (81%) percent of white Southern evangelicals voted for Donald Trump.
+This religious base-vote literally rejected out of hand Democratic candidate Hillary Clinton, even though she was more experienced, qualified, and eminently fit to be President of the United States.

 Nothing that Hillary Clinton could have said to people who think that women "wearing pants" is a devilish abomination created by Satan the Devil was going to convince those folks to vote for her.
 So when they voted for Donald Trump, those "good Christian hypocrites" deliberately set aside their values and principles in a crass display of party over people.
 It's the same thing in Congress today where Republicans, once vocal and critical of former President Barack Obama, are now silent about the daily "pappy show" and self-creating-made-for-TV drama that's orchestrated by a flaky President Trump and continues on down to others in the West Wing.

-I came very near to regurgitating when looking at the numbers and the fact that this group of Southern Christians voted enmase for Trump -- a guy who is as far from church as I am, and who could care less about the Bible and its teachings -- and castigated, spurned and rejected a genuine churchgoer and one with a record of having a great relationship with the Bible.
+I came very near to regurgitating when looking at the numbers and the fact that this group of Southern Christians voted en masse for Trump—a guy who is as far from church as I am, and who could care less about the Bible and its teachings—and castigated, spurned and rejected a genuine churchgoer and one with a record of having a great relationship with the Bible.
 I have no respect for evangelicals who abandoned their core Christian foundation principles and embraced fakery and a charlatan who told them what they wanted to hear and who continues to have an adversarial and combative relationship with the truth.
 The term snake-oil salesman comes quickly to mind.

 But it's not only the religious hypocrites that help to generate and promote this social fakery.
 It's the daily cable TV's escapism and the 24/7 entertainment as news cycle.
-Today, nobody bothers to research, to read and to think critically.
+Today, nobody bothers to research, to read, or to think critically.
 There is Google.
-There is Facebook with its cabal of "Nescafe Journalists" -- those who hide behind their computer screens, secure in their homes, and anonymously peddle stupidity, made up facts in an alternative universe of preening, bragging, self-opinionated imbeciles now trolling the Internet as genuine journalists.
-In this scenario Donald Trump rules supreme.
-He leads the way in ignorance, a disdain for genuine facts, and basks in a created and manufactured reality where facts and truth are what he says they are and where nobody matters -- but Trump.
+There is Facebook with its cabal of "Nescafe Journalists"— those who hide behind their computer screens, secure in their homes, and anonymously peddle stupidity, made up facts in an alternative universe of preening, bragging, self-opinionated imbeciles now trolling the Internet as genuine journalists.
+In this scenario, Donald Trump rules supreme.
+He leads the way in ignorance, a disdain for genuine facts, and basks in a created and manufactured reality where facts and truth are what he says they are and where nobody matters—but Trump.